drawbuildplay/drawbuildplay.github.io/content/categories/_index.md

 +++
-title = "Explore Our Categories - Home Decor, Smart Home, Home Building, and More!" description = "Browse our diverse range of categories, from Home Decor and Smart Home to Home Building and beyond.
+title = "Home Decor, Smart Home, Home Building, and More!" description = "Browse our diverse range of categories, from Home Decor and Smart Home to Home Building and beyond.
 Find inspiration, tips, and expert insights for all your home-related interests.
 Explore, discover, and transform your living spaces with our curated content!"
 +++